-For example, adding custom fields to your contact such as Membership Level, Expiration Date, Customer Groups and any other data type you can think of:
+For example, adding custom fields to your contacts, such as Membership Level, Expiration Date, Customer Groups and any other data type you can think of:

 Next, you can update DailyStory contacts simply by uploading a spreadsheet.
 Including your own customer profile data.

-While these two concepts aren’t unique to DailyStory, what is unique is the ability for any customer profile data to be used for segment creation.
+While these two concepts aren’t unique to DailyStory, the ability for any customer profile data to be used for segment creation is unique.
 And, for those segments to automatically update themselves as data changes using Dynamic Segments.

 Once you have your customer data aggregated together, you can start building your segments.